-During the 2013-2014 school year, nearly 50 students came from over 25 foreign nations to study at Roanoke.
+During the 2014-2015 school year, nearly 50 students came from over 30 countries to study at Roanoke.
 Why did they choose Roanoke?
 Our wonderful and supportive International Education Office is a great resource for applicants.

 Here are answers to some common questions: